 Born in Louisiana in 1922, Rolland J. Curtis came to Los Angeles with his wife in 1946 after serving in the Marines during WWII.

 The Liberator is an early 20th-century Los Angeles African American newspaper, whose owner and editor, Jefferson Lewis Edmonds, was born enslaved and spent twenty years in bondage before Emancipation.

-Next week marks the 130th Rose Parade®.
+New Year's Day marks the 130th Rose Parade®.
 Going strong since 1890, it’s been showcasing our beautiful Southern California weather and foliage to viewers around the country and the world.
 It all began when Pasadena Valley Hunt Club member Professor Charles F.

 Thanksgiving in Los Angeles 100 years ago was an interesting affair.
 World War I was raging on overseas and most institutions were supporting the war effort either by rationing food supplies, or sending supplies “Over There.”